enkidevs/curriculum/docker/fundamentals/images/docker-images.md

 ---
 ## Footnotes

+[1: SHA]
-[1: SHA] In cryptography, SHA (Secure Hash Algorithm) is a cryptographic hash function which takes an input and produces a hash value known as a message digest, typically rendered as a hexadecimal number.
+In cryptography, SHA (Secure Hash Algorithm) is a cryptographic hash function which takes an input and produces a hash value known as a message digest, typically rendered as a hexadecimal number.

+[2: copy-on-write]
+"Copy on write" means that everyone has a single shared copy of the same data until it's written, and then a copy is made.
+This allows an efficient sharing of resources such that new data is only created during modification.